Get results. Guaranteed.

 Davis: San Antonio LSAT course instructor

-...looking to help you achieve your reading and academic goals.
+...achieve your reading and academic goals.
 I have a long educational history in grammar, logic, and rhetoric, as well as a degree in Political Science and Economics.
 I am happy to work with you on those tricky math problems, or help you edit a paper.
-I work best with students looking for help with their reading and writing, mathematics, or who just want to get better at writing those college essays!...
+I work best with students looking for help with their reading and writing, mathematics, or who just want to get better at writing those college essays!
+I can't wait to...

 Education & Certification